Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-forms-in-nextjs.md

 To create a form, we can leverage standard HTML forms.

-Let's open up our `pages/contact.js` page and add an elementary one field form:
+Let's open up our `pages/contact.js` page and add an elementary one-field form:

 ```html
 <div className="max-w-xs my-2 overflow-hidden rounded shadow-lg">